Roqay/roqay-react-native-common-components/docs/ImagePlaceholder.md

 Type: `'cover' | 'contain' | 'stretch' | 'center'`
 Default value: `'cover'`

-- `cover` - Scale the image uniformly (maintain the image's aspect ratio) so that both dimensions (width and height) of the image will be equal to or larger than the corresponding dimension of the view (minus padding).
+- `'cover'` - Scale the image uniformly (maintain the image's aspect ratio) so that both dimensions (width and height) of the image will be equal to or larger than the corresponding dimension of the view (minus padding).
-- `contain` - Scale the image uniformly (maintain the image's aspect ratio) so that both dimensions (width and height) of the image will be equal to or less than the corresponding dimension of the view (minus padding).
+- `'contain'` - Scale the image uniformly (maintain the image's aspect ratio) so that both dimensions (width and height) of the image will be equal to or less than the corresponding dimension of the view (minus padding).
-- `stretch` - Scale width and height independently, This may change the aspect ratio of the src.
+- `'stretch'` - Scale width and height independently, This may change the aspect ratio of the src.
-- `center` - Do not scale the image, keep centered.
+- `'center'` - Do not scale the image, keep centered.

 ### priority

 Type: `'low' | 'normal' | 'high'`
 Default value: `'normal'`

-Priority for loading the image.
+- `'low'` - Low Priority.
+- `'normal'` - Normal Priority.
+- `'high'` - High Priority.

 ### cache

-Type: `'low' | 'normal' | 'high'`
+Type: `'immutable' | 'web' | 'cacheOnly'`
-Default value: `'normal'`
+Default value: `'immutable'`

+- `'immutable'` - Only updates if url changes.
+- `'web'` - Use headers and follow normal caching procedures.
+- `'cacheOnly'` - Only show images from cache, do not make any network requests.

+### loadingProps

+Type: `Object`
-Priority for loading the image.
+Props for loading indicator.

-### color
+#### loadingProps.showLoading

+Type: `boolean`
+Default value: `true`
+Whether to show loading indicator while the image is loading or not.

+#### loadingProps.color

 Type: `string`
-Custom color for icon.
+Custom color for loading indicator.
-If not passed a default value from `react-native-paper` default theme is used equivalent to `DefaultTheme.colors.primary`.
+If not passed a default value from `react-native-paper` default theme is used equivalent to `DefaultTheme.colors.surface`.

-### onPress

-Type: `() => void`
-Callback that is called when the user press the icon button.

-### disabled

-Type: `boolean`
-Default value: `false`
-Determines whether icon button is disabled.

-### iconPercent
+#### loadingProps.backgroundColor

-Type: `number`
+Type: `string`
-Default value: `60`
-Determines the image size as percent from the `size` prop.
+Custom color for loading indicator background.
+If not passed a default value from `react-native-paper` default theme is used equivalent to `DefaultTheme.colors.onSurface` with alpha `40%`.

 ### [...View props](https://reactnative.dev/docs/view#props)